zw121212/PA-FBF-code/README.md

 - All experiments are script-based and reproducible.
 - Training and testing are fully separated.
-- All benchmark problems share the same core implementation.
+- Datasets are provided in the `Data/` directory.
+- Pre-trained model parameters are provided in the `PI/` directory.
-- Results can be reproduced by running the corresponding `train_*` and `test_*` scripts.
+- Results can be reproduced by directly running the corresponding `test_*` scripts.
 ---

 ## Notes